sssatty/xLogHere/README.md

 ## Introduction

-**xLog** is a command-line–based task management tool that turns everyday responsibilities into an immersive, RPG-style progression system.
+**xLog** is a task management tool that turns everyday responsibilities into an immersive, RPG-style progression system.
 Your life is divided into **four domains**, each comprised of **four distinct elements**, allowing precise tracking of personal growth.
 Completing tasks awards XP to both a **major** and a **minor** element, offering clear visibility into how you develop habits and skills over time.

 Embodying the spirit of **solo leveling**, xLog emphasizes that the greatest challenge is overcoming your own limits—it’s finally **you vs. you**.